How to Use Feature Discovery to Improve Product Adoption

 Feature discovery is an important aspect of any SaaS product.
-It has the power to drastically improve adoption of your product and any new features you release.
+It has the power to drastically improve the adoption of your SaaS product.
 For some reason, however, a lot of SaaS companies overlook it, or fail to utilize it effectively.

-In this article, we’re going to take a look at how you can use feature discovery inside your own product.
-If you apply the principles we cover to your product, then your users will start engaging with those features you’ve been toiling over.
+In this article, we’re going to take a look at how you can use feature discovery inside your own product!

 Let’s start by talking about what feature discovery actually is…